Criminal charges against Joseph Smith: In New York (1817–30)

+Brawling with William Stafford

 While in New York, Smith may have faced charges stemming from a violent encounter with neighbors.
 Neighbor William Stafford recalled: "a dispute arose between us, (he having drinked a little too freely) and some hard words passed between us, and as usual with him at such times, was for fighting.
 He got the advantage of me in the scuffle, and a gentleman by the name of Ford interfered, when Joseph turned to fighting him.
 We both entered a complaint against him and he was fined for the breach of the Peace".
 In 1843, Smith corroborated the claim, recalling a time when Stafford and "six other fellows pitched upon him [Joseph] unawares.
 Joseph whipped the whole of them and escaped unhurt which they swore to as recorded in Hurlburt's or Howe's Book."
 Quinn notes: "Not surprisingly, the official History of the Church, published in Salt Lake City, deleted this passage from the prophet's personal journal, which endorsed the accuracy of affidavits by his Palmyra neighbors".

-Disorderly person, March 1826
+1826 Trial of Joseph Smith

+The State of New York v.
+JS-A was a case in Bainbridge, Chenango County, New York brought against Joseph Smith for being a disorderly person, on account of charging money for glass looking.
 On March 20, 1826, Smith, age 20, was arrested by Constable Philip De Zeng and taken to court in Bainbridge, New York, on the complaint of Josiah Stowell's nephew, who accused Smith of being "a disorderly person and an imposter."
-An anonymous writer claimed to have been given access to an account of court proceedings, which was published in Fraser's Magazine during 1873.
-In it, Smith described his divination methods.
+An anonymous writer claimed to have been given access to an account of court proceedings, which was published in Fraser's Magazine during 1873:

 [Smith said] he had a certain stone which he had occasionally looked at to determine where hidden treasures in the bowels of the earth were; that he professed to tell in this manner where gold mines were a distance under ground, and had looked for Mr. Stowel several times, and had informed him where he could find these treasures, and Mr. Stowel had been engaged in digging for them.
-That at Palmyra he pretended to tell by looking at this stone where coined money was buried in Pennsylvania, and while at Palmyra had frequently ascertained in that way where lost property was of various kinds; that he had occasionally been in the habit of looking through this stone to find lost property for three years, but of late had pretty much given it up on account of its injuring his health, especially his eyes, making them sore; that he did not solicit business of this kind, and had always rather declined having anything to do with this business. ...
-And therefore the Court find the Defendant guilty.
-Costs: Warrant, 19c.
-Complaint upon oath, 25 1/2c.
-Seven witnesses, 87 1/2c.
-Recognisances, 25c.
-Mittimus, 19c.
-Recognisances of witnesses, 75c.
-Subpoena, 18c. - $2.68.
+That at Palmyra he pretended to tell by looking at this stone where coined money was buried in Pennsylvania, and while at Palmyra had frequently ascertained in that way where lost property was of various kinds; that he had occasionally been in the habit of looking through this stone to find lost property for three years, but of late had pretty much given it up on account of its injuring his health, especially his eyes, making them sore; that he did not solicit business of this kind, and had always rather declined having anything to do with this business.